catid/boss-balloon/README.md

 # TODO

-Collisions for lasers.
+iOS version does not load

 Player bullet extrapolation seems too far ahead.
 May be on server side.
-May be related to time sync.
+Seems to be related to time sync.
 Seems to happen after server has been running for a while...

-Player needs to generate his own bullets - It looks too laggy on other screens

-Smooth player motion.
+Player needs to generate his own bullets - It looks too laggy on other screens Smooth player motion.

-Saw a case where both clients stopped receiving updates for eachother??

-Collision detection response

-Update player scores for kills

-iOS version does not load

 Future: